Managing money and avoiding debt

 How to avoid debt

 You can avoid debt by following the basic rule – spend less than you earn.
 Simple money management strategies can help you do this:

-- Work out what you earn.
-This includes your wage, salary and any government parenting payments or other government support, child support and money from investments.
+- Work out what money you have coming in.
+This might include your wage, salary, any government parenting payments or other government support, child support and money from investments.

 - Work out what you spend money on.
 Try to include everyday and unexpected expenses.

 - Use a budget planner to work out how you’ll pay for expenses and also save for the future.

 You can also avoid debt by taking care when you’re choosing and using financial products like bank accounts, loans, credit cards, payment services and so on.
 Here are ideas that might help:

 - Reduce the number of bank accounts and loans you have.
 This will make your finances easier to understand and control.